OpenPrinting/openprinting.github.io/_posts/2023-04-14-OpenPrinting News - April 2023.md

 GSoC candidate Sourabh Sav reported that he was not able to suppress the auto-rotation of images when printiing JPG or PNG image files.
 So I investigated the case and ended up correcting the attributes `orientation-requested` (page layout orientation, landscape, upside-down, ...) and `landcape` in the `cfFilterImageToRaster()`, `cfFilterImageToPDF()`. `cfFilterTextToPDF()`. and `cfFilterPDFToPDF()` filter functions.
 I also discovered that `cfFilterTextToPDF()` was not able to layout text in landscape orientation at all, which I have also fixed.
 And I also fixed the `ppi` attribute in the image filters, which means printing with givem pixels per inch and not crop, but let the image span over more than one sheet instead.
 Also on auto-rotation (or with the "landscape" attribute), the printer's preferred rotation direction (counter-clockwise or clockwise) is used, according to the printer's `landscape-orientation-requested-preferred` IPP attribute (or “`*LandscapeOrientation: ...`” PPD keyword).

-In [Issue #465](https://github.com/OpenPrinting/cups-filters/issues/465) of cups-filters problems with 16-bit-per-color output were reported, one being the image filters producing a blank page, with correct page size, resolution, and color mode, but just white.
+In [Issue #25](https://github.com/OpenPrinting/libcupsfilters/issues/25) of libcupsfilters problems with 16-bit-per-color output were reported, one being the image filters producing a blank page, with correct page size, resolution, and color mode, but just white.
 This problem I gave to GSoC candidate Harshit Krishna as assignment and we got it solved by him adding the missing code to convert the input to 16 bits per color.

 I also assigned [Issue #20](https://github.com/OpenPrinting/libcupsfilters/issues/20) of libcupsfilters, a grid of black dots appearing on white backgrounds when printing in dithered 1-bit monochrome, and [Issue #26](https://github.com/OpenPrinting/libcupsfilters/issues/26) of libcupsfilters, empty page output when not supplying the page size for the job, and ended up fixing them by myself as the GSoC candidates disappeared.